It was a sunny, warm summer afternoon. Pirate Pete was aboard his mighty pirate ship, sailing on the Atlantic Ocean, towards South America.

-Rusty went below the deck, while Pirate Pete took the wheel of the ship.
+Hank went below the deck, while Pirate Pete took the wheel of the ship.
 Soon, Pirate Pete became drowsy and he fell asleep.
-While he slept, the cleaning crew came on deck and started cleaning the ship.

-“Oh look,” said Slappy, who was one of the crew.
+“Oh look,” said Bob, who was one of the crew.
 “Pirate Pete is sleeping.”

 “What’s he doing at the wheel anyway?” asked Steve, another crew member.
-“I thought that Rusty was to manning the wheel today.”
+“I thought that Hank was to man the wheel today.”

 “Very odd,” Steve agreed.

 “Well enough of this chit-chat,” said Bob.
 “We’ve got to get this deck cleaned up for the party we are having tonight.”

 “Yes, I suppose we’d better get our work done,” said Steve.

 Bob took a mop and a pail and started scrubbing the deck.
 Steve went around the deck picking up items and putting them where they belonged.
 He noticed Pirate Pete’s treasure chest sitting right out in the open.

 “I’d better put this away,” said Steve, to himself.
 “I don’t think that Pirate Pete would want his treasure chest sitting out like this.”

 Steve picked up the heavy treasure chest and carried it below deck.
 He put it into Pirate Pete’s cabin.